ArchipelagoMW/Archipelago/README.md

 This setting is a more extreme version of the Hard setting.
 Potions are further nerfed, the item pool is less helpful, and the player can find no armor, only a Master Sword, and only a single bottle.

-### Insane

-This setting is a modest step up from Expert.
-The main difference is that the player will never find any additional health.

 ## Timer Setting